The Mussaf portion of any prayers; Yom Tov, Rosh Chodesh, Shabbos represent the essence, the main point of that day.

 Just as the Kohen Godol will be the Kli in praying for forgiveness of sin when we will again have the Beit HaMikdash, the Kohanim are the Kli of the Avodah of Tefillah, of prayer, both for service to Hashem and for conveying Divine Brachot upon B’nai Yisrael in our times in Galut when we still lack our Beit HaMikdash.
 By extension, the role of B’nai Yisrael, of all of us, is to be emulate the role of the Kohanim for Am Yehudi, to be as Priestly to the gentile world, to be examples of upright morality, closeness to Hashem rather than a factionalized, equivocating, hypocritical, anti-Torah, disunified group.

-This author recalls times, at age 61, when gentiles expressed to me admiration for an Israel which didn’t quake, quiver or waver before an Arab foe bent on her destruction, that she did what she had to do to defeat the foe decisively and totally.
+This author recalls the times, over 62 years, when gentiles expressed to me pride and admiration for an Israel which didn’t quake, quiver or waver before an Arab foe bent on her destruction, that she did what she had to do to defeat the foe decisively and totally.
 It is still recalled how, while in traffic court fighting a ticket on the Eve of the first Gulf War, that a gentile policemen came and asked that we Jews pray for America in that war.

-But sometime in the past few generations, particularly over the past 20 years, we forgot Torah and abandoned HaKodosh Borchu as was stated in Parsha Vayeilech (Sefer Devarim, Perek 31, posuk 16);
+But sometime in the past few generations, particularly over the past 20 years, we looked the other way regarding our Brothers’ matzav, we forgot Torah and abandoned HaKodosh Borchu as was stated in Parsha Vayeilech (Sefer Devarim, Perek 31, posuk 16);

 Hashem said to Moshe.
 “When you go and lie with your ancestors this nation will rise up and stray after the [false deities] of the land into which they are coming.
 They will thus abandon Me and violate the covenant that I have made with them.”

-And so it is that many today have forgotten Torah; have forgotten why there is an Eretz Yisrael, why it was given to the Jews for all times, why it is that we are living here now, why the land laid totally fallow in the years that our aveirot brought Hashem to banish us from it and how it is that Eretz Yisrael has thrived and flourished ONLY upon our return.
-We are blinded, even now — over 4 years later, to the fact of how Jews returned to Gaza making it bloom and how, after the expulsion, Gush Katif is nothing like the beautiful, flourishing place that it was when 9,000 Jews lived, worked and davened there — and worked the land.
+And so it is that many today have forgotten Torah; have forgotten why there is an Eretz Yisrael, why it was given to the Jews for all time, why it is that we are living here now, why the land laid totally fallow in the years that our aveirot brought Hashem to banish us from it and how it is that Eretz Yisrael has thrived and flourished ONLY upon our return.
+We are blinded and forgetful, even now — over 5 years later, to the fact of how Jews returned to Gaza making it bloom and how, after the expulsion, Gush Katif is nothing like the beautiful, flourishing place that it was when 9,000 Jews lived, worked and davened there — and worked the land.

 And so, uncomfortable Jews question: